lirantal/baboop/.github/ISSUE_TEMPLATE/3-help.md

 ---

 <!--
-  Describe the problem provibaboop as much details as possible -->
+  Describe the problem providing as much details as possible -->